Welcome to our Cool Tools for Schools Workshop!

 Unless your local school library system director has scheduled in-person meetups, there are no scheduled in-person sessions.
 Though we do encougare you to work with your friends and colleagues if you’d like too.

 How do I sign up?

-- NYS School Library Systems: If you’re in New York State, check with your school district or BOCES School Library System director.
+- NYS School Library Systems: If you’re in New York State, check with your regional/BOCES School Library System director.
 Many of the SLSs are sponsoring participants.

 - Free DIY option!
 The content for the workshop is all on this website.
 Anyone can use the content, do the work independently and submit it to their own school district for professional development hours.

 - A sense of curiosity, an interest in learning and an email address!